andriihnatyk/ClientServerApp/README.md

 ## 📌 Description
 This project is a **client-server application** that uses **TCP/IP** and **WinSock2** for communication.
-The server accepts connections from clients and executes various tasks, such as:
+The server accepts connections from client and executes tasks, such as:
 - ✅ Calculating the sum of two numbers
 - 🔄 Finding the maximum number in an array (planned feature)